fungamer2-2/Python-Sorting-Visualizer/README.md

 # Python-Sorting-Visualizer
 A sorting visualizer written in Python<br >
 The `tkinter` module is required to run the visualizer.
-If you don't have it, run `pip install tk` to install it.
+If you don't have it, run `pip install tk` to install it. <br >
 Currently a work in progress